styxlab/gatsby-theme-try-ghost/README.md

 - Ghost Casper look and feel
 - Sticky navigation headers
 - [Gatsby images](https://using-gatsby-image.gatsbyjs.org/) :rocket: :new:
-- Syntax highlighting with PrismJS :new:
-- Rewrite CMS links to relative :new:
 - Hover on author avatar
 - Secondary navigation
 - Styled 404 page